tontosirikul/tontosirikul/README.md

 I'm Jake (He/Him), a robotics and AI graduate from Thailand, and MSc Software Development student at the University of Glasgow.

-- 🌱 I’m currently learning data structures and algorithms.
+- 🌱 I’m currently applying data structure and algorithms into problem solving.
-- 👯 I’m looking for graduare software engineer job.
+- 👯 I’m looking for graduate software engineer job.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tontosirikul/)

 #### My experiences